Noctis/kickstart-app/docs/Custom_Http_Requests.md

 # Custom HTTP Requests

-If you wish to add your own, additional methods to a request object, you can do so by creating a custom HTTP request object, which acts as decorator around the original request.
-Your custom HTTP request class must extend the `Noctis\KickStart\Http\Request\Request` class and implement [PSR-7's](https://www.php-fig.org/psr/psr-7/) `Psr\Http\Message\ServerRequestInterface` interface:
+If you wish to add your own, additional methods to a request object, you can do so by creating a custom HTTP request class, which acts as decorator around the original request.
+Your custom request class must extend the `Noctis\KickStart\Http\Request\Request` class and implement [PSR-7's](https://www.php-fig.org/psr/psr-7/) `Psr\Http\Message\ServerRequestInterface` interface, for example:

 ```php
 <?php